“Where is he going anyway?” Joanne mumbled, her expression impatient as they were all hovering over their seats, trying to get a better view.

 Kris didn’t know what to say, he kept staring at the horizon ahead and just walking.
 Andy was still staring and waiting for him to speak up.
 Andy couldn’t stand it anymore so he grabbed a hold of Kris’ shoulder.
 Kris reacted when he realized what Andy was doing.
 Kris reached up to shrug Andy’s hand off.
 He gave Andy a look like Andy was the one having problems, not him.
 Then he continued walking.

-“Hey, you can’t ignore me forever, you know,” Andy reminded him, considering how the two still live under the same roof at the Chen resident.
+“Hey, you can’t ignore me forever, you know,” Andy reminded him, considering how the two still live under the same roof at the Chen residence.

 “I don’t know why you can’t take a little joke,” Kris finally spoke up, keeping his attention on the horizon again.